Low-Carb “Limoncello” Mousse

 Right after Christmas there was no mascarpone or ricotta in our nearest grocery store.
 And that’s a huge store.
 Luckily, I had two small tubs of mascarpone in my fridge.
 I was wondering what to add to complement the greasy mascarpone.
 First I tried an egg white which I had beaten to stiff peaks.
 One wasn’t enough, so I added a second one.
 The consistency was perfect, but I was somewhat afraid that the fluid will separate if the dessert is stored for a long time.
 After two days the consistency was still good, though a bit flat, but without any separation of any fluid.
 However, I recommend to serve this dessert immediately.
 The separation could occur anyway if this dessert is stored even for a day.
 The “Limoncello” part can be steeped for longer time, but the ready mousse is better to be eaten quickly.
 Well, this dessert is so delicious that I don’t expect that to be any issue…

 As final fine-tuning, I added a dash more of low-carb “Limoncello” and some more sweetener before I was completely happy with the recipe.

 Ideas for variation

 For alcohol-free “Limoncello” you can substitute lemon juice for vodka.
-After grating the yellow zest, squeeze 2 tablespoons juice from a lemon.
-Add the grated zest to the lemon juice, cover and let stand at the room temperature for overnight.
+After grating the yellow peel, squeeze 2 tablespoons juice from a lemon.
+Add the grated peel to the lemon juice, cover and let stand at the room temperature for overnight.
 Make the dessert as directed.